OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Debugging and Tracing

 Android apps support two different types of debugging: Java-runtime-level debugging using Java Debug Wire Protocol (JDWP) and Linux ptrace-style debugging on the native layer.

+##### Activating Developer Options

+Since Android 4.2, the "Developer options" submenu is hidden by default in the Settings app.
+To activate it, you need to tap the "Build number" section of the "About phone" view 7 times.
+Note that the location of the build number field can vary slightly on different devices - for example, on LG Phones, it is found under "About phone > Software information" instead.
+Once you have done this, "Developer options" will be shown at bottom of the Settings menu.
+Once developer options are activated, debugging can be enabled with the "USB debugging" switch.

+The Developer options also contain the useful "Wait for Debugger" setting that allows you to suspend an app during startup.
+We'll revisit this option in a bit.

 ##### Debugging Java Code